core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The operation of HTTP-to-CoAP proxies for multicast CoAP requests is specified in {{Sections 8.4 and 10.1 of RFC8075}}.
 In this case, the "application/http" media type is used to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
 Of course, in this case the HTTP client sending a group URI to the proxy needs to be aware that it is going to receive this format, and needs to be able to decode it into the responses of multiple CoAP servers.
 Also, the IP source address of each CoAP response cannot be determined anymore from the "application/http" response.
 The HTTP client may still be able to identify the CoAP servers by other means such as application-specific information in the response payload.

-A forward-proxying method for HTTP-to-CoAP proxies addressing the issues raised above is defined in {{I-D.tiloca-core-groupcomm-proxy}}.
+A forward-proxying method for HTTP-to-CoAP proxies addressing the issues raised above is defined in {{I-D.ietf-core-groupcomm-proxy}}.

 ### Reverse-Proxies ### {#sec-proxy-reverse}